 When heat and moisture combine, they create the perfect hair storm for frizz-prone folks.
-You know what we mean: those days when no frizz serum in the world is strong enough to keep your hair from puffing, fuzzing, and generally giving up on you.
-To keep your hair under control, choosing the right hairstyle can be just as important as what styling products you use.
+To humidity-proof your hair, choosing the right hairstyle can be just as important as what styling products you use.

 - Add as many bobby pins as you need to secure the bun.

 - Finish with a light-hold hairspray to tame flyaways and lock in shine.

 If you've got natural hair, cornrows are a surefire way to not only protect your strands but keep them looking stylish, too.
 A lengthy mane like Tayshia Adams's really allows you to show them off.
 After creating cornrows, "use a bit of the R+Co Bleu Optical Illusion Smoothing Oil ($66) on the hands to smooth any unwanted frizz or flyaways," instructs Clariss Rubenstein, hairstylist and R+Co Collective member.
 Then finish with a light-hold hairspray.

 Jenna Ortega's embellished bun is the perfect look for a party or other special occasion.
 R+Co co-founder and celebrity hairstylist Garren talks us through how to get her blinged-out bun:

 - Pull hair up into a high ponytail, leaving a few short pieces in the front to add softness.